rdalen/RasPi_Control-AscentRock_ClimbingWall/docs/RasPi_configuration_description.md

 200 join OK
 `

-Go to the AscentRock01 network in the browser
+Go to the AscentRock01 network in my.zerotier.com
 Select the device RasPi2-ClimbingWall and click the Authorize button
 The Address column gives deviceID within the ZeroTier network - Check on the RasPi
 `
 sudo zerotier-cli status
 `

 Click the Edit button in the Edit colomn and give it a name/description; RasPi2-ClimbingWall

 The column “Managed IPs”  lists the  IP  in the virtual ZeroTier network to connect to RasPi2-ClimbingWall (may take a few moments)